 - Cost control etc.

 Hence, we can clearly see that Material Requirements Planning (MRP I) is an essential sub-part of the Manufacturing Resource Planning (MRP II) system.

-One interesting part of MRP II has to be capacity requirements planning.
-Let us see what it is.
+One particularly interesting part of MRP II has to be capacity requirements planning.
+Let’s delve in further and discover what it is:

 Capacity Requirements Planning

-For any business to run successfully, not only does it need to worry about the present, but it should have a clear and well-thought plan for the future too.
-The capacity requirements planning is mainly the process which the company uses to determine how much it should produce so that it will be able to meet future demands.
-One has to understand both under and overproduction can be detrimental to the growth of the firm as it can culminate in losses.
+For any business to run successfully, the present should not be its only focus, as it should have a clear and well-thought-out plan for the future too.
+Capacity requirements planning is mainly a process that a company uses to determine how much it should produce so that it will be able to meet future demands.
+One has to understand both under and overproduction can be detrimental to the growth of the firm, as it can culminate in losses.

-The demand and supply curve is always dynamic and so it is important that companies try and assess the market condition to decide what would be the apt production supply.
-Those businesses which tend to have seasonal sales need to calculate the capacity requirement much more frequently.
+The demand and supply curve is always dynamic, and so it is important that companies try and assess the market conditions, to decide what would be the apt production supply.
+Those businesses which tend to have more seasonal sales need to calculate the capacity requirements much more frequently.

-Owing to the critical use of capacity requirements planning, MRP II enjoys much better popularity as compared to MRP.
-Now, let us focus on the key differences.
+Owing to the critical use of capacity requirements planning, MRP II enjoys much better popularity compared to MRP I. Now, let’s focus on the key differences:

 MRP and MRP II – Differences mapped

-Like we have mentioned before, manufacturing requirements planning is nothing but an advanced version of material requirements planning.
-The terms are often used interchangeably these days.
+Like we have mentioned before, manufacturing requirements planning II is nothing more than an advanced version of material requirements planning.
+Additionally, the terms are often used interchangeably these days.